Finding Your RN Specialty: Become a Travel Nurse

 Why is Travel Nursing Important?

 Travel nurses are an important part of global healthcare because they are vital in bridging the gaps that exist between the supply and demand of nurses around the world.
 Improving the nurse-to-patient ratio is a key factor in lowering mortality rates for patients.
 It also helps nurses offer more thorough care to the patients they do have.
-Travel nurses can help improve the ratio by working in areas that currently don’t have the recommended amount of nurses.
+Travel nurses can help improve the ratio by working in areas that currently don’t have the recommended number of nurses.

 It’s also beneficial to hospitals and health systems to bring in nurses from a variety of different educational backgrounds and geographic regions.
 Sharing new ideas helps to diversify care tactics that benefit patients and help educate other nurses.